 In the work that we do with commercial businesses here at Urban Thier & Federer, we regularly work with clients who seek to buy a business in Florida.
 Obviously buying a business in Florida, as in any other state, is not like buying a new or used car.
-Such a purchase is a complex multi-step affair that will require the services of a lawyer, and we are available to help you in the process.
+Business

 That answer is, of course, very simplified.
 Whatever legal expert you hire for your business purchase will help in facilitating the entire process.
 But, in order to keep you aware of what is happening in each of these steps, this article will provide a brief outline of what these steps include.